-• Repair SCOM agents using Operations Console
+- Repair SCOM agents from the Operations Console.

-How to Repair Operations Manager Agents using Operations Console
+1. Repair Operations Manager Agents using Operations Console

 To repair the SCOM agents, use an account that is a member of the Operations Manager Administrators role.
-In other words this account must have administrative rights on the computer for the repair to succeed.
+In other words, this account must have administrative rights on the computer for the repair to succeed.

 Here are the steps to repair the SCOM agents using Operations Console:

-• Launch the SCOM console.
+- Launch the SCOM console.

-• Go to Administration workspace and navigate to Device Management\Agent Managed.
+- Go to Administration workspace and navigate to Device Management\Agent Managed.

-• Under Agent Managed section, right-click on the computer that you wish to repair the agent and select Repair.
+- Under Agent Managed section, right-click on the computer that you wish to repair the agent and select Repair.

 You’ll be presented with a Repair Agents window where you must select Administrator account for SCOM agent repair.
 There are two options here:

-• Use selected Management Server Action Account
+- Use selected Management Server Action Account

-• Other user account
+- Other user account

 The account that you specify here must have administrative rights on the computer for the repair to succeed.
 Select one option: Use selected Management Server Action Account or Other user account.
 Click Repair.